 Since Doris blew our expectations for a “windy day” away, here in London the demand for fence panels at our office skyrocketed:

-There is no hurricane resistant fence.
+However, there is no hurricane resistant fence.

-…as you would probably guess from this recent event.
+…as you would probably guess from this event.
 Doesn’t matter if it’s a hurricane vinyl fence or a chain-link, they never were and they never will be.
 Especially at winds reaching speeds of 100+ mp/h.

 That until in 1987 another calamity, symbolically named “the Great Storms of 1987” struck all of southern England (together with France and part of Scandinavia) only to take 22 lives and cause tremendous property destruction.